Hasselmannen/pacman/README.markdown

 ## Demo project for Skolverket ##

-+Since Lars was a consultant for Skolverket, Sweden's National Agency of Education, this game (in an early incarnation) +was used to demonstrate a suitable final project for IT-students at the secondary school level (approximately senior high).
+Since Lars was a consultant for Skolverket, Sweden's National Agency of Education, this game (in an early incarnation) was used to demonstrate a suitable final project for IT-students at the secondary school level (approximately senior high).